osrf/osrf-rosdep/README.md

 Default configuration: users of Gazebo versions defined in REP 2000 don't need to use this repository (i.e: users of Gazebo Fortress on ROS 2 Humble).
 Default Users of the "non default configuraton" of running Gazebo Garden on ROS 2 Humble will need to use this repository.

+[Documentation on choosing the Gazebo and ROS combination](https://gazebosim.org/docs/latest/ros_installation) provides the whole context on this topic.

 ## 1. Use rosdep to resolve Gazebo libraries